 Sangjun Yoo holds a Ph.D. in Digital Media and Experimental Arts from the University of Washington.

-Leveraging decentralized AI systems, multi-channel video, spatialized sound, and diverse datasets, Yoo creates immersive environments that sense, interpret, and compose in real time.
-Through these living systems, he examines how technology shapes perception, memory, and the phenomenology of distance and imagined space, dissolving boundaries between the digital and the built environment.
+Through the synthesis of multi-channel video, spatialized sound, diverse datasets, and computational frameworks, including decentralized AI systems, Yoo constructs immersive environments that autonomously sense, interpret, and compose in real time.
+These emergent systems serve as a critical lens through which he examines technology’s influence on perception, memory, and the phenomenology of distance and imagined space, ultimately dissolving conventional boundaries between digital constructs and the built environment.